xrenaa/Retriever/README.md

 We are cleaning and merging the code and hope to release it very soon.

-For the vision part, we provide a sample code [here](https://drive.google.com/file/d/1kqgDk_bcVlbIW2yOEbpaHxpq4MzWL1sg/view?usp=sharing).
+For the vision part, we provide a sample (uncleaned) code [here](https://drive.google.com/file/d/1kqgDk_bcVlbIW2yOEbpaHxpq4MzWL1sg/view?usp=sharing).

 ## Description
 ![image](https://ydcustc.github.io/retriever-demo/imgs/model.PNG)